Budibase/website/content/professional-services/templates/project-cost-estimation-template/index.md

 ### Itemized estimates, in seconds

-Use our template to create detailed project cost estimates, in just a few clicks.
+Use our cost estimate template to create detailed project cost estimates, in just a few clicks.
 We’ve built our estimator tool around four linked databases for _projects, project items, rates,_ and _clients_.
 Quickly estimate the costs of entire projects or individual tasks.

 Store your fixed rates for each service vertical, and use our simple form interfaces to create project estimates.
 Our template minimizes admin time, with instant cost calculations and intuitive UIs.